-We would also like to express our gratitude towards our parents and friends for their
+We would also like to express our gratitude towards our parents and friends for their kind cooperation and encouragement which helped us in the completion of this project.

 CHIRAG VERMA

 DEVANSH AGARWAAL

 ABSTRACT

 In simple words a supply chain is getting the raw materials, converting them into a finished product and delivering that to the end customer.
 The product can be tangible (a good) or intangible (a service) or even a combination of both.
 Basically it is the process of manufacturing and delivering.
 Supply chain management is simply handling the supply chain in order to have optimum outputs.
 Artificial Intelligence (AI) is the most modern form of machine learning and is what is considered as a hot topic of research in today's world.
 Simply put, AI is mimicking the human intelligence and reactions that would happen in a given situation.
 Artificial Intelligence is a booming field and so is Supply Chain Management, and in recent years researchers and companies such as consultancy firms have been trying to integrate both together in order to have optimum supply chains either for themselves or for their client(s).